YASHWANTgs/Sysmon-PowerShell-Detection/README.md

-# Detectiong Obfuscated PowerShell Activiry uding Sysmon
+# Detectiong Obfuscated PowerShell Activiry using Sysmon

 The main goal of this project is to identifying suspicious powershell activity on a windows system suing **Sysmon**.This has been done by manually excecuting base64-encoded PowerShell command.
 This simulates a specific attack behavior **Event ID 4104** - which logs script block execution.